vendia/blog/posts/2021-01-29-getting-started-with-vendia-share.md

 Developer Preview phase that will make our GA product even better.
 Tell us what you think, and help us improve!

 Whether you are a developer, business manager, data scientist, or anything in between, getting started with Vendia Share is fast and easy.
-In a matter of minutes, you can be on your way to creating distributed real-time applications, and sharing data across clouds, accounts, regions, and with partners.
+In a matter of minutes, you can be on your way to creating distributed real-time applications, and sharing data across accounts, regions, and with partners.

 ## Creating an Account